 The man was reportedly an experienced worker.
 He had been doing similar work in the construction field for over 40 years, and in addition he had a degree in civil engineering.
 As a result of the unknown reasons surrounding the man’s death, the Occupational Safety and Health Administration is said to have been looking into the incident and conducting a proper investigation.

 If the investigation concludes that the employers did not take the proper precautions to ensure the man’s safety, they may face fines associated with this construction accident.
 Additionally, the victim’s family may be entitled to certain survivor’s benefits through the workers’ compensation program.
 Most North Carolina employers are required to provide workers’ compensation insurance for their workers to help cover damages or lost wages after an on-the-job accident.
+Contact a Charlotte work injury attorney for help today.

 Source: thewenatcheeworld.com, Worker injured Monday in fall from Pinto Dam dies, Christine Pratt, Dec.
 26, 2013